rbisdorff/Digraph3/docSphinx/tutorial.rst

    The tutorial random valuation digraph

 Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetrical links are drawn in black with an arrowhead showing the direction of the link.
-Notice the undetermined relational situation (:math:`r(6\,S\,2) = 0.00`) observed between nodes '6' and '2'.
+Notice the indeterminate relational situation (:math:`r(6\,S\,2) = 0.00`) observed between nodes '6' and '2'.
 The corresponding link is marked in gray with an open arrowhead in the drawing (see :numref:`tutorialValDigraph`).

 Asymmetrical and symmetrical parts
 ``````````````````````````````````